theBrendeny/PS-AmericanStatesCounter/README.md

 Project link: https://github.com/users/theBrendeny/projects/1

+# Instructions if new to Powershell
+Download the file, right click and select "Run with Powershell"

 # TODO
 Fix error:
   If there is only 1 American state named, the Object is converted to a String